By: Marilyn L. Davis

 And who knows, you could be this person, “He lived at a little distance from his body, regarding his own acts with doubtful side-glances.
 He had an odd autobiographical habit which led him to compose in his mind time to time a short sentence about himself containing a subject in the third person and a verb in the past tense.”
 James Joyce

-I can tell you now that I would read your article and learn from you.
+I can tell you now that I would read your article, check out your blog, and learn from you, so consider a guest post.

 Two Drops of Ink: The Literary Home for Collaborative Writing